elves/upgrade-scripts-for-0.17/README.md

 The new lambda syntax is supported since 0.17.0.
 If your script still needs to support older versions, you can turn off lambda rewrite with `-lambda=false`.

-**WARNING**: Since the new syntax is only supported from 0.17.0, doing this will render the Elvish program unusable from lower versions.

 ## What this doesn't do

 This program does not handle any other changes introduced in 0.17.